tracel-ai/burn/burn-book/src/building-blocks/record.md

 runtime errors.
 There are multiple reasons why Burn decided to create its own saving formats.

-First, Rust has [serde](https://serde.rs/), which is an extremely well-developed serialization and deserialization library that also powers the `safetensors` format developed by HuggingFace.
+First, Rust has [serde](https://serde.rs/), which is an extremely well-developed serialization and deserialization library that also powers the `safetensors` format developed by Hugging Face.
 If used properly, all the validations are done when deserializing, which removes the need to write validation code.
 Since modules in Burn are created with configurations, they can't implement serialization and deserialization.
 That's why the record system was created: allowing you to save